CharlesCondon/BasicOSShell/README.md

 # BasicOSShell
 Author: Charles Condon

-This program executes a basic OS shell which prompts the user for commands as one's local terminal would.
+This program executes a basic OS shell which prompts the user for commands as one's local terminal would.<br>
 The following are all the commands handled by this program:<br>
     printid : print on the screen "The ID of the current process is X" where x is the process ID.<br>
     exit : ends the program and exits.<br>